Revamped credential and permission system for the data

 I think the credential system should now work as intended, please test and also have a look if the detail tabs of a host or service to see if the LegacyApi permissions work as well.

 @tommi / dnsmichi: Could you try the latest changes in a Oracle environment with some credentials?

-#11 Updated by dnsmichi almost 2 years ago
+#11 Updated by dnsmichi about 2 years ago

 set users to special permissions - e.g. hostgroups or servicegroups, and then check if they can only see those. if you have custom vars defined on services or hosts, add the permissions on the user admin panel as well for custom vars, and verify that the user may only see those. last but not least, test mixed permissions, like multiple groups, cvs, and such. should work with all 3 rdbms.

-#12 Updated by Tommi almost 2 years ago
+#12 Updated by Tommi about 2 years ago